Easy Crusty French Bread

 Instructions

-5. Place the shaped loaves onto a baking sheet lined with parchment paper, leaving some space between them.
-Cover the shaped loaves loosely with a clean kitchen towel and let them rise for another 30-60 minutes, or until they have doubled in size.
+9. Loosely cover the shaped loaves with a clean kitchen towel and allow them to rise for another 30-60 minutes, or until they have doubled in size.

 Keywords: Baguette, Crusty, Chewy, Versatile, Traditional, French cuisine, Bakery, Yeast, Flour,Golden-brown crust, Simple ingredients, rustic bread